brucecui0120/OSIR-LMTS/Readme_en.md

 # OSIR-LMTS（Open Source Influence Ranking of Large Model Technology Stack）

-This project aims to establish a systematic framework for evaluating the open-source impact of large model technology ecosystems.
-By defining scientific and actionable evaluation criteria, we strive to help developers, researchers, and enterprises better understand and assess the practical value of these systems.
-Our approach focuses on four key technical dimensions: data, models, systems, and evaluation platforms.
+This project is dedicated to building a systematic evaluation framework for assessing the open-source influence of large model technology ecosystems.
+Through scientific and actionable evaluation criteria, we aim to help developers, researchers, and enterprises better understand and measure the real-world value of open-source large model technologies.
+Our goal is to comprehensively evaluate their impact across four key technical dimensions: **Data**, **Models**, **Infrastructure**, and **Evaluation Platforms**.

 ## **Evaluation Dimensions**

-The evaluation framework includes the following dimensions:
+Currently, the following evaluation dimensions are available:

-- **Data Dimension:** Includes dataset coverage, large model lifecycle coverage, and data processing tools as evaluation criteria.
+1. **Data Dimension**: Evaluation based on dataset modality coverage, coverage of the large model lifecycle, and data processing tools.
-- **Model Dimension:** Includes metrics such as model usage, modality coverage, model size, contributor activity, and openness of the models.
+2. **Model Dimension**: Evaluation includes model usage, modality coverage, model scale, contributor activity, openness, and the number of compatible hardware chips.
-- **System Dimension:** Focuses on operator libraries, parallel training and inference frameworks, deep learning frameworks, and contributor activity.
+3. **Infrastructure Dimension**: Evaluation based on operator libraries, parallel training and inference frameworks, deep learning frameworks, open-source AI compilers, communication libraries, and contributor activity.
-- **Evaluation Platform Dimension:** Covers evaluation leaderboards, models, data, and methods.
+4. **Evaluation Platform Dimension**: Includes metrics like evaluation leaderboards, evaluated models, datasets, and evaluation methodologies.

-This comprehensive coverage of the dimensions of the large-model technology ecosystem ensures the evaluation framework's systematic and scientific rigor in assessing the open-source impact of large-model technologies.
+This comprehensive coverage ensures the **systematic and scientific nature** of the framework when assessing the open-source large model technology ecosystem.

 ## **Data Sources and Evaluation Methods**

-### **Data Sources:**
+### **Data Sources**

-- **Data Dimension**: HuggingFace, ModelScope, GitHub, GitCode, OpenDataLab, Google Official Website, META Official Website, OpenI, etc.
+- **Data Dimension**: Hugging Face, ModelScope, GitHub, GitCode, Gitee, BAAI Data Platform, OpenDataLab, Google Official Website, META Official Website, OpenI (启智), etc.
-- **Model Dimension**: HuggingFace, ModelScope, GitHub, GitCode, OpenI, etc.
+- **Model Dimension**: Hugging Face, ModelScope, GitHub, GitCode, Gitee, OpenI (启智), etc.
-- **System Dimension**: GitHub, GitCode, Paddle, Mindspore, TensorFlow, PyTorch, etc.
+- **Infrastructure Dimension**: GitHub, GitCode, PaddlePaddle, MindSpore, TensorFlow, PyTorch, etc.
-- **Evaluation Platform Dimension**: Hugging Face, GitHub, Gitee, GitCode and official websites of various organizations (OpenCompass, LMArena, HELM, FlagEval, etc.).
+- **Evaluation Platform Dimension**: Hugging Face, GitHub, Gitee, GitCode, and various institutional websites (e.g., OpenCompass).

-*Note*: Supplemented by Google search results and some additional platforms.

-### **Evaluation Methods**
+## **Statistical Methods**

-- **Data Metrics**: Multiple repositories under the same project are analyzed based on their README files and associated papers to classify each repository's modality and lifecycle stage.
+- **Data Indicators**: For projects with multiple repositories, modality and lifecycle stages are determined based on README files and related papers.
-- **Model Metrics**: Only repositories with a monthly download count exceeding 200 and ranking within the top 100 across the organization are included.
+- **Model Indicators**: We count all organization/research group repositories under each institution.
+Only models with **monthly downloads over 50** are considered.
+Only large models based on **Transformer architecture or later** are included, excluding traditional deep learning models like CNNs and RNNs, and excluding language models with fewer than **500M parameters**.
-- **System Metrics**: Metrics such as support for heterogeneous training, the number of supported training chip vendors, and lifecycle support for large models are collected from platforms including GitHub, Paddle, and Mindspore.
+- **Infrastructure Indicators**: Support for heterogeneous training, number of hardware chip vendors integrated, and lifecycle coverage are gathered from platforms such as GitHub, PaddlePaddle, and MindSpore.
-- **Evaluation Platform Metrics**: Metrics for evaluation models and datasets are collected starting from 2023.
-Only publicly accessible models are considered, excluding those evaluated solely for the purpose of dataset publication.
+- **Evaluation Platform Indicators**: Statistics on evaluation models and datasets are collected **from 2023 onwards**.
+Only publicly available models are included, and models evaluated solely for dataset release purposes are excluded.
+Similarly, only **actively maintained evaluation platforms** are included—temporary leaderboards tied to dataset releases are excluded.
+All data is based on the evaluation platform’s official records.

-#### **Data Collection Timeline**

-- Download-related data represents the total downloads for the given month, while other data reflects the values as of the end of that month.

-#### **Summary of Data Collection**

-A total of 44 indicators were collected from 7,025 links.
-Data collection is conducted around the 15th of each month.
-This is the first dataset, with the initial collection completed on November 15, 2024.
+We collected a wide range of indicators from **17 platforms** and **11,673 links**.
+The data collection is updated **monthly**, and the current dataset is up to date as of **April 7, 2025**.

-## Calculation Method
+## **Scoring Method**

-All metrics are normalized using the Min-Max method, and the influence score is calculated as the average of the normalized values.
+All indicators are scored using **Min-Max normalization**, and the final influence score is the average of these normalized scores.

+## **Community Engagement and Feedback**

+We encourage community participation—please feel free to submit an Issue with suggestions or feedback.
+Your input helps us continually improve our evaluation methods and enhance the completeness and quality of the data.

-Thank you for your attention and support for the Open Source Large Model Technology Influence Leaderboard.
-Together, we can drive innovation and advancement in open-source technologies!
+Thank you for your attention and support of the Open-Source Large Model Technology Ecosystem Influence Rankings.
+We look forward to working with you to advance open-source technology and innovation.